GewoonJaap/asset-cache-proxy/README.md

 - When a request is made for a Gemini or Replicate asset, the Worker first checks the R2 bucket for a cached copy.
 - If found, the asset is served directly from R2 (cache hit).
 - If not found, the Worker fetches the asset from the upstream API, stores it in R2, and then serves it to the client (cache miss).
+- For Cloudflare Text-to-Image, the image is generated, stored in R2, and an image ID is returned.
+The image can then be retrieved via its ID.

 ## Endpoints